Read this article to understand:

-Thirdly, people from different backgrounds who make it in elite professions tend to shed their identity to fit in (See The tyranny of “fit”).
+Thirdly, people from different backgrounds who make it in elite professions tend to shed their identity to fit in.

 Class tends to be self-sustaining

-Our desire for conformity, enhanced by a greater lack of familiarity across social classes, means that in professions dominated by high socioeconomic individuals like finance, the self-presentational baggage or cultural capital of a privileged class background becomes a dominant behavioural code we unconsciously tend to misrecognise as merit, intelligence and sophistication.8
+Our desire for conformity, enhanced by a greater lack of familiarity across social classes, means that in professions dominated by high SES individuals like finance, the self-presentational baggage or cultural capital of a privileged class background becomes a dominant behavioural code we unconsciously tend to misrecognise as merit, intelligence and sophistication.14

-Support for greater social mobility is also hindered by a lack of clear and simple definitions around socioeconomic status itself, how to measure socioeconomic diversity in the workplace, how to make a formal business case for it and what actions are necessary.
+Support for greater social mobility is also hindered by a lack of clarity around what defines socioeconomic status, how to measure socioeconomic diversity in the workplace, how to make a formal business case for it and what actions are necessary.

 We need more and better data.
 We need to give it time and attention

 Peterson adds that, in the UK, specific initiatives were stopped, and the government has hardly collected any data in the last 30 years.
 “And, of course, because it can be hard to define, a lot of companies also didn't collect data because it wasn't required, so we have surprisingly thin data,” he says.
 “We need more and better data.
 We need to give it time and attention.
 Otherwise, everybody has their own point of view and there's very little to call to action.”

 Whiteman concurs that encouraging data collection is a priority area for the Diversity Project’s social mobility workstream.
 “If we can start getting the data across the industry, companies, and departments, we will see our organisations in a much richer light, and we will start to be able to prove or disprove assumptions we have about what's going on, who's getting ahead and why.